0xArsi/puzzle-gamma-ray/README.md

+# This is my solution to ZKHack IV Puzzle 1.
+Solution is in src/main.rs

 # puzzle-gamma-ray

 **DO NOT FORK THE REPOSITORY, AS IT WILL MAKE YOUR SOLUTION PUBLIC.
 INSTEAD, CLONE IT AND ADD A NEW REMOTE TO A PRIVATE REPOSITORY, OR SUBMIT A GIST**